 Implied by the Metroidvania genre, the number of secrets to uncover throughout the game are plentiful and reward the player for their curiosity.
 And while I type “hidden,” they are only hidden in plain sight, as the map feature signals a special item within a certain section of the room.
 In most cases, these items are found in single-tile locations within a room, or in hidden areas.
 Put bluntly, one must shoot like a madman in every direction to find out where everything is.

 Items range from performance enhancers, such as health, energy, and damage upgrades, to important upgrades, such as better weapons and special abilities needed to progress.
-Other items come in the form of assist droids, whose uses range from locating secret enhancements in the area to killing any "meat" onscreen.
+Other items come in the form of assist droids, whose uses range from locating secret enhancements in the area to killing any “meat” onscreen.
 One can only find important upgrades through complete chance or immediately following a boss fight.
-Early on, these performance enhancers are key to making the game less strenuous, as the difficulty spikes fairly quickly as one moves from area to area.
+Early on, these performance enhancers are key to making A Robot Named Fight less strenuous, as the difficulty spikes fairly quickly as one moves from area to area.

 Defeating enemies will give the player two things: health pick-ups and “scrap.”
 Scrap is a form of currency that one can give to robo-allies found within certain parts of the map to forge upgrades.
 Scrap comes in normal varieties and rarer, color-coded forms, with rarer scrap being required for more “useful” (subjective term) upgrades.
 In most cases, by the end of a run, players will have built up more scrap than they need, which makes their one-dimensional use feel a little bloated.
 And in hindsight, the color-coded scraps take the place of performance enhancers, which is a pain to deal with when you’re in a pinch.